Since 1996 the Holland America Line also has distributed tiles, alternating small and large commemorating a specific voyage.

 This tile, hand-painted on both sides, was given on board of the Prinsendam during a Christmas cruise.
 The origin of this tile has been confirmed by Captain Albert Schoonderbeek.

 The 66-day South America & Antarctica Voyage made by the Prinsendam in January 2007, is characterized by an incident in the Drake Passage close to Cape Horn.
 A 70 foot high rogue wave resulted in 40 wounded and caused great damage to the interior.
-The series consists of 3 tiles with a dimension of 6″x 6″.
+The series consists of three tiles with a dimension of 6″x 6″.

 These two tiles have been issued in 2007 during the Grand Mediterranean & North Africa Voyage of the Prinsendam, a 56-day roundtrip Fort Lauderdale, departing March 12.
 To Rome via several Caribbean islands, the crossing via Cape Verde, subsequently via Senegal, Gambia, Morocco and Lybia, and back from Rome via Greece, Malta, Spain and the crossing via the Azores (6″x 6″).

-Even though it does not seem in the tiles (6″x 6″), the Asia, Australia & Polynesia Explorer Cruise 2007 is a 64-day cruise on board the Amsterdam, with two segments of 32 days each.
+Even though it does not seem in the two tiles (6″x 6″), the Asia, Australia & Polynesia Explorer Cruise 2007 is a 64-day cruise on board the Amsterdam, with two segments of 32 days each.
 After the departure from Seattle on September 21 the north crossing from the Pacific Ocean was choosen via the Russian Petropavlovsk; with the departure from Singapore the southern route to San Diego was followed.

-Every year in the summer the Maasdam makes the “Voyage of the Vikings”, a 35-day roundtrip Boston-Amsterdam-Boston.
+Every year in the summer the Maasdam made the “Voyage of the Vikings”, a 35-day roundtrip Boston-Amsterdam-Boston.
 Outbound via Greenland, Iceland, the Faroe Islands and Norway, returning via the United Kingdom.
 During this cruise in 2007 the Maasdam docked in Rotterdam instead of Amsterdam.
 The tile has a dimension of 4″x 4″.

 This 2009 Southeast Asia Explorer tile (6″x 6″) is a special edition of the Mariner Society.
-The tile shows the first Mariners segment of a 27-day cruise with the Volendam from Hong Kong to Singapore via Da Nang and Phy My in Vietnam, Bangkok and Ko Samui in Thailand and Sihanoukville in Cambodia.
+The tile shows the first segment of a 27-day cruise with the Volendam from Hong Kong to Singapore via Da Nang and Phy My in Vietnam, Bangkok and Ko Samui in Thailand and Sihanoukville in Cambodia.

 During the 68-day Grand South America & Antarctica Voyage 2012 the Prinsendam visited 12 countries, 34 ports, cruised 8 days across the Amazon and 4 days in Antarctica.
 5 maiden calls were made in Panama, Brasil and Chile.
 The issued oval tiles measure 4,7″x 3,7″.